Peel Croft PPG Members

 - The Group advocates open and honest communication and challenge between individuals

-- The Group will be flexible, listen, ask for help and support each other
+- The Group should be flexible, listen, ask for help and support each other

-- All views are valid and will be listened to, but be put through the Chair
+- All views are valid and will be listened to, but must be put through the Chairperson

-- No phones or other disruptions will be permitted
+- Mobile phones or other disruptions are not permitted

-- Meetings will start and finish on time and stick to the agenda.
+Meetings are planned to start and finish on time and stick to the agenda